Gum Grafting For Advanced Gum Recession

 Treating Gum Disease

 Although no one wants to be told that they have gum disease, identifying this issue is a good thing, because it means you can take steps to correct it and avoid experiencing the negative effects of advanced gum disease, which can include the loss of teeth and deterioration of the jawbone.
-Although there is no cure for gum disease, there are several treatment options that can halt and reverse its effects in addition to gum grafting, which include:
+Although there is no cure for gum disease, there are periodontal therapy options that can halt and slow its effects in addition to gum grafting, which include:

 - Medications: Bacterial infections are sometimes treated with antibiotics.